Appdynamics/zookeeper-monitoring-extension/USE_CASE.md

 # Zookeeper Monitoring Extension

 An AppDynamics extension to be used with a stand alone Java machine agent to provide metrics for Zookeeper servers.
+This extensions uses 4 letter zookeeper command (stat, mntr) and extract metrics from the server.

 ## Related Sandbox